mr-ravin/TRUS/README.md

 ['cat','' ,'',0 ] ......... ['cat ','','mat',0] ...etc too.

-#### Note: Private Dock cloud can only be used freely for Academic Purposes after providing citation or deserved credits to this work.
+#### Note: TRUS can only be used freely for Academic Purposes after providing citation or deserved credits to this work.
 For other purposes, Permission is required from Mr. Ravin Kumar.
 #### Email_id: mr.ravin_kumar@hotmail.com .